 Since the July 2018 update, Google has virtually ended the game for sites that don’t serve their content over a secure connection (or HTTPS to be precise).
 Also, having a secure website increases customer trust and protects your customers and your own data.
 So if you are looking to start your website or you own a site with an unsecured HTTP connection, it is high time you get an SSL certificate and install it on your web server.

 But getting a Full-fledged SSL certificate can cost you anywhere between $4 to $20 per year which may not be a good idea for you if you are just starting out or not sure about the idea of your business.

 So to save your back, there is a website called SSLForFree.com which can provide you standard SSL certificate free of cost.
 Here, in this tutorial, I am going to use the same service to install the SSL certificate on my Demo website.
 So follow along with me and make your website Google-friendly in 3 easy steps.

-For creating an SSL certificate for your website, go to https://www.sslforfree.com/ and type the name of your website and press “Create Free SSL Certificate” button
+To create an SSL certificate for your website, go to https://www.sslforfree.com/ and type the name of your website, and press “Create Free SSL Certificate” button

 Once you click “Manually Verify Domain”, the website will then present you links for 2 files that you need to upload to the file directory of your website.

 Click on Download File #1 and Download File #2 and then go to your hosting provider and open File Manager (I am using Hostinger Hosting for this tutorial but the steps will go the same for all hosting providers)

 Now under File Manager, go to “public.html” folder and create a folder with the name “.well-known” if it doesn’t exist already.
 (You may need to enable “Show Hidden Files (dotfiles)” from the settings of your Cpanel to view and create this file.)

 Now under “.well-known” folder, create another folder with the name “acme-challenge”